JacobAKnox/Godot-Prototype/README.md

 It started as a sidescrolling platformer, but has transitioned into something like a cross between [Clank](https://www.direwolfdigital.com/clank/) and [Hades](https://www.supergiantgames.com/games/hades/).
 I have been focusing on mechanics over visuals for now.
 The project is on hold while I focus on Junior Project.

-There are playable builds for windows and linux in ./export.
-The goal of the game is to follow the compass to the artifact and hold interact to collect it.
-Once you have the artifact you need to return to the entrance door.

 ## Menu system
 In order to handle menus for the game I created a global menu manager at [menu_manager.gd](./scenes/UI/menu_manager.gd).
 It uses a stack to keep track of the previous menus and allows for simple nested menus.
 Each menu can call one function to close itself and load the menu that called it.